 Agreeing With Knicks Superfan Stephen A. Smith, ESPN Analyst Predicts New York Team to Triumph in Eastern Conference Finals

-Smith and Monica McNutt recently broke down the upcoming series on ESPN.
-Putting his Knicks fandom aside, Smith asked McNutt for her thoughts on the matchup, and her prediction was one that would surely excite the New York faithful, SAS included.
+Stephen A. Smith and Monica McNutt recently broke down the upcoming series on ESPN.
+Putting his Knicks fandom aside (though he kept saying “the Knicks got a shot”), Smith asked McNutt for her thoughts on the matchup.
+And her prediction was one that would surely excite the New York faithful, SAS included.

 “I’ve got the Knicks coming out of this series in seven games,” she stated.
 However, McNutt also offered some advice on what the Jalen Brunson-led squad needs to do to avoid getting blown out like the Cavaliers.

 “They’ve got to control the pace.
-If they find themselves chasing Indiana, I don’t like it,” she added.
+If they find themselves chasing Indiana, I don’t like it,” added McNutt.

 The Pacers are no pushovers, and McNutt knows it.
 “I think Indiana is really, really good.
 I take nothing away from their group,” she said, before highlighting the tremendous seasons Tyrese Haliburton, Pascal Siakam, and Myles Turner have been having.

 More importantly, McNutt understands the history between these two teams.
-The Knicks haven’t reached the Eastern Conference Finals since 2000, when they faced the Reggie Miller-led Pacers, who broke Knicks fans’ hearts by winning the series in six games.
+The Knicks haven’t reached the Eastern Conference Finals since 2000, when they faced the Reggie Miller-led Pacers, who won the series in six games.

-“This is gonna be a slugfest, and it’s really gonna be a battle of styles in it,” she concluded.
+“This is gonna be a slugfest, and it’s really gonna be a battle of styles in it,” concluded McNutt.

 Whether McNutt’s prediction proves right will be decided this Wednesday, when the Knicks host Game 1 at Madison Square Garden, which is expected to have its most electrifying crowd in years.
 But it also presents Indiana with a prime chance to strike an early blow to New York’s hopes, especially with how magical Haliburton has been this season.